inehalsharma/Happy-Heart-Appointment-Scheduler-Bot/README.md

 ### Integration of Dialogflow with BigQuery

 I created a fulfillment using inline editor and integrated it with BigQuery.
-Using BigQuery,  the chats data can be stored in a a database and queried and visualized to draw useful insights.
+Using BigQuery,  the appointment data can be stored in a a database and queried and visualized to draw useful insights.

 ### Demo of the Agent: